Advanced-Computer-Lab-2022/MangaDB/README.md

 - The Third model is the Problems Model which holds all the information regarding the problems like the description  , date of submittion and the user who submitted that problem and finally the follow up if done by the user.

--The Fourth model is the Requests Model which holds all the information regarding the request like ths user who submitted that report , the date and the type of that request.
+- The Fourth model is the Requests Model which holds all the information regarding the request like ths user who submitted that report , the date and the type of that request.

--The Fifth model is the invoice model which holds all the transaction information like the date and the user who issued that invoice and the the course related to that invoice.
+- The Fifth model is the invoice model which holds all the transaction information like the date and the user who issued that invoice and the the course related to that invoice.

 ## Installation and Usage